cheumeni-commit/RO-Optimization/README.md

 ## General constraints and assumptions:

-* Each day is divided into multiple shifts(usually 1-2).
+* Each day is divided into multiple shifts(usually 1-2 or 3).

 * There are a number of required worker for each of the shift.

 * A worker is off on a specific day if no shift is assigned

-* The planning length is flexible (1-4 weeks, or more).
+* The planning length is flexible (1-8 weeks, or more).

 * worker will only work at most one shift per day.